This is the first part of our series based on the e-Book: An Easy Tutorial to Using Essential Oils. We answer the question: What are essential oils?

 But essential oils also have many other uses in plants.
 One example is that essential oils help the plant defend itself against fungal and bacterial infections (this is part of the reason that essential oils can be so useful for our own health as well).

 Essential oils are typically extracted from plants by several different methods.
 First, there is steam distillation, which has traditionally been the most common method for the extraction of many essential oils.
 Steam passes through the plant material, and when it condenses, you get the essential oil.

-For more information, download our ebook here, or contact Hope.
+For more information, check out our blog on How to Use Essential Oils, or contact Hope.